Louis Ludlow

 Louis Leon Ludlow (June 24, 1873 – November 28, 1950) was a Democratic Indiana congressman; he proposed a constitutional amendment early in 1938 requiring a national referendum on any U.S. declaration of war except in cases of direct attack.
-Congress rejected the Ludlow Amendment only by a narrow margin and after an appeal from President Franklin Delano Roosevelt.
+Congress rejected the Ludlow Amendment only by a narrow margin and after an appeal from President Franklin D. Roosevelt.

 Personal life

-Ludlow was born on a farm near Connersville, Fayette County, Indiana on June 24, 1873, as one of eight children of Henry Louis and Isabelle (Smiley) Ludlow.
+Ludlow was born on a farm near Connersville, Fayette County, Indiana, on June 24, 1873, as one of eight children of Henry Louis and Isabelle (Smiley) Ludlow.
 He was married on September 17, 1896, to Katherine Huber of Irvington, Indiana, the society editor on the Sentinel in Washington.
 After his tenth term in Congress, he resumed work as a newspaper correspondent until his death in Washington, D.C., at George Washington University Hospital, on November 28, 1950, at the age of 77.
-He was buried in Rock Creek Cemetery in Washington, DC and was survived by his wife and four children, Margery, Blanche, Virginia, and Louis.
+He was buried in Rock Creek Cemetery in Washington, DC, and was survived by his wife and four children, Margery, Blanche, Virginia, and Louis.